caha8682/Hawthorne_Johnson_CSCI2270_FinalProject/README.md

 11. Quit - this function takes the user out of the program and clears the network if that has not been done yet

 Add city and delete city do not show what the network looks like after adding or deleting a city.
 To see the new network use command 2 to print the network path.
+The project is not designed to build the network more than one, if you want to start over with the original network then rerun the program or add/delete until back to the original network.